taddison/personal-site/README.md

 - put a link icon before/after on hover for permalinks
 - webc for things like tag pills
 - colophon

+- documentation
+  - indieweb tags
+    - header
+    - post template
+      - h-entry for article
+      - p-name for title
+      - dt-published for time published
+      - e-content for article content

 Outstanding: